proctors/new_developer_test/README.md

 There are debugging functions, dpm() and dvm().
 You will not see the output of these unless you are logged in.

 Access details to log in are in the instructions.

+<a name="submitting"></a>
+# Submitting the Test

+We will need all the source code back to review your application.
+You can submit the test back to us in several ways:

+1. As a zip file via email/link.
+2. You can fork this repository and send us a link to your fork.
+3. You can send us pull requests.

+Option 1 is perferred for privacy.
+Ideally we should be able to download and unpack your file and then run `vagrant up` to see your code working.
+Please also submit your CV.